What precautions is Chester County Hospital and its Ambulatory facilities taking to make sure the environment is safe

-Yes – wait times are minimal and Chester County Hospital has created geographically distinct emergency rooms where we are able to re-stratify our COVID patients in one area/section of the ED and our non-COVID patients in a separate area.
+Yes – wait times are minimal.
 It is important for patients that have active symptoms (chest pain, pressure) come directly to the emergency room and do not present late for a complicated course of care.
 Currently, visitors are not permitted in the Emergency Department, please refer to our visitation guidelines for more information.

 Is there a difference at different locations?

 No. All of our hospitals and ambulatory practices are taking the same precautions to prevent exposure to COVID-19.